CharlieThao347/Gymbuddy/README.md

 *Note: The calendar scheduling feature is not yet fully functional.
 Future versions will allow users to add, view, and manage workout appointments.*

-Whether you're looking for a spotter or a partner to stay motivated with, Gymbuddy helps you find the right match nearby.
+Whether you're looking for a spotter or a partner to stay motivated with, Gymbuddy helps you find the right match nearby!

 ## My Contributions
 - Designed and implemented the Login and Signup UI, along with backend logic for user registration and authentication